prathihas2003/Codsoft-Task-5_Credit-Card-Fraud-Detection-Project/README.md

 3. install required python packages if previously not installed

-4. Finally run on Jupyter Notebook and enjoy 😉
+4. Finally run on Jupyter Notebook